-FIABCI Malaysia and PPKM's Property Management Time Bomb Seminar 2017, ninth in the series entitled "Strata Management - Have We Solved Our Problems Yet?" was another resounding success with an attentive packed audience soaking in the latest updates on the Strata in Kota Kinabalu recently.
-His topic, delivered on 29 September, was "Managing Mixed Developments - Lessons from Peninsular".

-Management Act 2013, and real life case studies.
+FIABCI Malaysia and PPKM's Property Management Time Bomb Seminar 2017, ninth in the series entitled "Strata Management - Have We Solved Our Problems Yet?" was another resounding success with an attentive packed audience soaking in the latest updates on the Strata Management Act 2013, and real life case studies.
 It was held on 3 August in Kuala Lumpur.
+Certification Course in Shopping Mall Management